 There are many different ways to create faces on amigurumi projects.
 You can use safety eyes or buttons, but one of the most popular methods is embroidering.
 When you use embroidery to create amigurumi faces, you can create the face, mouth, and any other facial feature you want your project to have.
 Embroidering faces can also make your project safer for small children to play with.

-Below, I’ve included step-by-step instructions and photos to help you learn how to embroider amigurumi faces!
+Below, I’ve included step-by-step instructions, photos, and a video to help you learn how to embroider amigurumi faces!